AbdullahSaidAbdeaaziz/alx-low_level_programming/0x08-recursion/README.md

 ---

-6. Write a function that returns the natural square root of a number.
+6. Write a function that `returns the natural square root of a number`.

 - Prototype: `int _sqrt_recursion(int n);`
 If `n does not have a natural square root, the function should return -1`